rawiriblundell/sh_libpath/README.md

 set -euo pipefail
 ```

 The Unofficial Strict Mode is textbook [Cargo Cult Programming.](https://en.wikipedia.org/wiki/Cargo_cult_programming), and developers with less shell experience seem to love copying and pasting it, probably because the name gives them the illusion that it's some kind of `use strict`, which it isn't.
-It's more like `use chaos`.
-It is non-portable, even within `bash` itself (as the behaviour of its various components have changed across `bash` versions), it replaces a set of well known and understood issues with a set of less known and less understood issues, and it gives a false sense of security.
-Newcomers to shell scripting also fall into the trap of believing the claims of its advocates.
+It's potentially more like `use chaos`.
+It is non-portable, even within `bash` itself (as the behaviours of its various components have changed across `bash` versions), it replaces a set of well known and understood issues with a set of less known and less understood issues, and it gives a false sense of security.
+Newcomers to shell scripting also fall into the trap of believing the claims of its advocates, to their potential peril.

-`errexit`, `nounset` and `pipefail` are imperfect implementations of otherwise sane ideas, and unfortunately they often amount to being unreliable interfaces that are less familiar and less understood than simply living without them.
+`errexit`, `nounset` and `pipefail` are imperfect implementations of otherwise sane ideas, and unfortunately they often amount to being unreliable interfaces that are less familiar and less understood than simply living without them and curating defensive scripting habits.
 It's perfectly fine to *want* them to work as advertised, and I think we all would like that, but they don't, so shouldn't be recommended so blindly, nor advertised as a "best practice" - they aren't.

 Some light reading into the matter: